phantomwhale/dotfiles/README.md

 # My Dot Files

-I am running Linux.
-These files (and this README) are based off Ryan Bates dotfiles, although they have drifted quite far away now !
+I am running MacOS.
+These files (and this README) were many years ago based off Ryan Bates dotfiles, although they have drifted far, far away now !

 ## Installation